VictoriaMetrics/VictoriaMetrics/docs/managed_victoriametrics/quickstart.md

 ## How to restore password

-If you forgot your password you can restore it by single steps:
+If you forgot your password you can restore it the following steps:
-1. Click on `forgot password` https://dbaas.victoriametrics.com/signIn
+1. Click on `Forgot your password?` link at https://dbaas.victoriametrics.com/signIn

 <p>
   <img src="restore-password.png" width="800" alt="">
 </p>

-2. Enter your email in the field and pres button `Send Email`
+2. Enter your email in the field and press button `Send Email`

 <p>
   <img src="restore-password-email.png" width="800" alt="">
 </p>

-Email will be sent to you email address, so you should follow the instructions from that email In this email you will get next message with link which login you:
+Follow the instruction sent to the specified email address:
 ```
 Victoria Metrics Cloud password restore
 Follow https://dbaas.victoriametrics.com/login_by_link/{id} the link in order to restore access to Victoria Metrics Cloud.